-The Applicant provides a digitally signed PKCS#10 CSR to establish that it holds the private key corresponding to the public key to be included in a OV SSL Certificate.
+The Applicant provides a digitally signed PKCS#10 CSR to establish that it holds the private key corresponding to the public key to be included in a certificate.
 TunTrust parses the PKCS#10 CSR submitted by the Applicant and verifies that the Applicant's digital signature on the PKCS#10 was created by the private key corresponding to the public key in the PKCS#10 CSR.

-3.2.2 AUTHENTICATION OF ORGANIZATION IDENTITY
+3.2.2 AUTHENTICATION OF ORGANIZATION AND DOMAIN IDENTITY

-TunTrust issues OV SSL Certificates for public and private organizations under the Tunisian Jurisdiction and having a domain name under the ".tn" top-level domain.
+TunTrust issues OV SSL Certificates for public and private organizations.

 TunTrust verifies the identity of the Applicant, and the authenticity of the Applicant Representative's certificate request using a verification process meeting the requirements of Section 3.2.2.1.
-TunTrust inspects any document relied upon for alteration or falsification.
+TunTrust inspects any document relied upon for alteration or falsification..